AlexanderShields4/Telecom-Churn-Detection/README.md

   - Increase recall with class balancing (e.g., SMOTE), cost-sensitive learning, or threshold tuning
   - Explore richer feature engineering, interaction terms, and calibration
   - Try advanced ensembles or stacking and conduct feature importance analysis for business insights

+### Model Comparison and Choice

+I tested Logistic Regression, Random Forest, and XGBoost with the same preprocessing.
+Random Forest delivered the best overall trade‑off, achieving the highest ROC‑AUC and strong accuracy while keeping precision high.
+Logistic Regression underfit nonlinearities and interactions, and XGBoost did not outperform Random Forest with this feature set and dataset size.
+The Random Forest’s ability to model interactions and heterogeneous effects without heavy feature engineering made it the most reliable option here.